Adi11cr7/Water-level-controller-using-8051-Microcontroller/README.md

   <li>Power Supply</li>
   <li>Keil µVision IDE</li>
   <li>Willar Software (for burning code)</li>
-  <li>Proteus (for circuit diagram)</li>
+  <li>Proteus (for circuit diagram)</li><br>
   <br>
 <b>Water Level Controller using 8051 Circuit Principle</b><br>
 This system mainly works on a principle that “water conducts electricity”.
 The four wires which are dipped into the tank will indicate the different water levels.
 Based on the outputs of these wires, microcontroller displays water level on LCD as well as controls the motor.

 Initially when the tank is empty, LCD will display the message LOW and motor runs automatically.
 When water level reaches to half level, now LCD displays HALF and still motor runs.

 When the tank is full, LCD displays FULL and motor automatically stops.
-Again, the motor runs when water level in the tank becomes LOW.
+Again, the motor runs when water level in the tank becomes LOW.<br>
 <br>
 <b>How to Design Circuit for Water Level Controller using 8051 Microcontroller?</b><br>
 <br>